 Generally, on boats that are going slow, one sail will be much looser or tighter than the other or conversely, it might be flatter or fuller than the other.

 Fast boats have similar depth in the main and jib as well as similar twist profiles.
 It is worth noting though that even if conditions don’t dictate flat sails, flat sails trimmed well and together will still be faster than mismatched sails.
 Matching sails keeps the slot a similar distance apart from top to bottom.

-The best way to match your sails is to talk in terms of power, and the main trimmer or the helmsman usually make that call.
+The best way to match your sails is to talk in terms of power, and the main trimmer or the helmsman usually makes that call.

-The main trimmer should communicate power to the jib trimmer as an example say, “Perfect power”, that lets the jib trimmer know we are trimmed to the sweet-spot, if a lull comes and you have to trim harder to get more power, communicate that and if the wind lightens off call “searching for power” which alerts trimmers that it is time to adjust controls such as outhaul and jib cars to create more depth and power in both sails.
+The main trimmer should communicate power to the jib trimmer as an example say, “Perfect power”, which lets the jib trimmer know we are trimmed to the sweet spot, if a lull comes and you have to trim harder to get more power, communicate that and if the wind lightens off call “searching for power” which alerts trimmers that it is time to adjust controls such as outhaul and jib cars to create more depth and power in both sails.

 Other controls that have an effect on power are the vang and cunningham and as the wind lightens off both will need to be eased.
 The reverse is true as the breeze increases, the controls that were eased when you were powering up need to tightened to depower but as always the contols for each sail need to be adjusted in unison.

 Helm load information is another way to talk about coordinating sail trim.
 If the boat is heeling too much and the helmsman is feeling too much helm, they should mention it to the main trimmer so they can depower the main, which reduces heel angle and reduces helm.

 If the main trimmer needs help from the jib trimmer, for example, if the backstay is already tight and the traveller is down, that information gets passed forward.

-Communicating what’s happening with the backstay and traveller queues the jib trimmer to adjust the jib to match the new mainsail twist profile.
+Communicating what’s happening with the backstay and traveller queues the jib trimmer adjusts the jib to match the new mainsail twist profile.